cf-toolsuite/sanford/docs/RUN.md

 > Your job is to replace the occurrence of `REPLACE_WITH_OPENAI_API_KEY` with valid API key value from Open AI.

-If, however, that set contained `groqcloud`, you would see the following fragment within the secret:
+If, however, that set contained `groq-cloud`, you would see the following fragment within the secret:

 ```yaml
 stringData: